 - This Company Added the Word 'Blockchain' to Its Name and Saw Its Shares Surge 394% - If you were old enough to experience the dot com craze in the late 1990s, you'll remember how every company tried to describe itself as a tech company.
 Why?
-Because it raised their share prices.
+Because doing so raised their share prices.

 - Lumber lawsuit against Menards dismissed; judge says retailer didn't lie about its 4x4s - The meaning of the word "fraud" seems to be changing over time.
 It's getting to the point at which product descriptions can no longer be trusted.

-- Best Buy Says iPhone X Costs $100 Extra at Full Price Because Flexibility Sometimes 'Has a Cost' - Sometimes a "Best Buy" might actually be a "Worst Buy"
+- Best Buy Says iPhone X Costs $100 Extra at Full Price Because Flexibility Sometimes 'Has a Cost' - Sometimes a "Best Buy" might actually be a "Worst Buy."

 Pricing article from the blog